 While beneficial for many, a high-fiber diet isn’t without potential downsides if not managed correctly.

-• Overfeeding Fiber: Too much of a good thing can be bad.
+- Overfeeding Fiber: Too much of a good thing can be bad.
 An excessive amount of fiber can interfere with the absorption of other essential nutrients.
 It can also cause gas, bloating, and diarrhea.
 This is why following your vet’s advice is so important.

-• Not Suitable for All Cats: A high fiber cat food is not a one-size-fits-all solution.
+- Not Suitable for All Cats: A high fiber cat food is not a one-size-fits-all solution.
 It may not be appropriate for cats with certain health issues like kidney disease or pancreatitis, as these conditions require tightly controlled diets.

-Top Vet-Recommended High Fiber Cat Food Brands (and How to Choose)
+Top Vet-Recommended Cat Food

 Navigating the pet food aisle can be tough.
 Let this section of A Pet Care Guide simplify it for you.
 Here’s a look at brands vets trust and how to pick the right one.